Getting Started

 Tips

-- For all configuration options take a look at the Config Walkthrough.
+- For all configuration options take a look at the Configuration Walkthrough.

 Here is a very minimal config that you can edit and paste into a newly created config.yaml file in the mounted /config directory: